mzat-msft/tutorials/llm-math/README.md

 We need to `start()` the agent so that the Docker container is initialized and we can use it to run Python code.

 Now, we need to define the team structure.
-We will use a very simple
+We use a very simple
 implementation: `RoundRobinGroupChat`.
 This basically invokes each agent in a sequential manner.
-We will put the condition that the team will stop when the code executor answers with a text message.
+We add the condition for which the team stops when the code executor answers with a text message.
-This is quite a simplistic implementation but introduces most of the basic concepts for Agentic AI.
+This is quite a simplistic implementation but introduces most of the basic concepts for agentic AI.

 ```python
 from autogen_agentchat.conditions import TextMessageTermination